Updated: Jul 7

-Some think they are seeking their own soul’s truth but the greatest Soul is thinking and seeking through them Bert Hellinger 16 Dec 1925 - 19 Sept 2019
+Some think they are seeking their own soul’s truth but the greater Soul is thinking and seeking through them Bert Hellinger 16 Dec 1925 - 19 Sept 2019

 Family Constellations has many influences with psychological theory and philosophical thought.
 Bert Hellinger is known to be its major pioneer and over a number of years, combining his background and interest in family therapy, NLP and Gestalt Therapy, he later formed this work as a separate modality and named it Family Constellations.

 Bert Hellinger as a young boy in Germany with a deep wish to become a priest participated in an illegal Catholic youth organization and was repeated absent from meetings with the Hitler Youth Organization, as a result the Gestapo suspected him as “Being an Enemy of the People.”
 He escaped from the Gestapo then he got drafted at age 17, then the reality of combat really hit him, he was later captured and began a life as a prisoner-of-war.